eduardoarandah/docker-vim/README.md

 `F7` opens vim file explorer (nerdtree)

-You can delete your volume later with
+Changes in your `.vimrc` are persisted in a volume.
+You can delete it with:

 ```
 docker volume rm docker-vim